KateMShirley/code101workshop/README.md

-# JS101workshop
+# Code in 1 Day workshop
-A reveal.js presentation for a 1 day intro to JS
+A reveal.js presentation for a 1 day intro to HTML/CSS/Static Sites